Key0412/LittleLemon/README.md

 * Cross-Origin Resource Sharing CORS policy and server firewalls.
 Limits the 3d party and IP addresses that can access your API.

 Acess control:
 * Role: each role has a collection of well defined privileges that authorize them to perform tasks.
+Authentication != Authorization.
+    * During authentication, the API web server checks the clients' access token or username/password, and provides her with an access token for the following requests.
+    * During requests, the authorization layer checks if the client is authorized to perform the action.
+* The Django admin panel provides support for the creation of roles (groups) and for privileges managemnt based on the django projects' models.